veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 To see sample scenarios for each kind of access control, go to [Sample use case scenarios](#use-case-scenarios).

 ### Admin roles

-Customers can assign different admin roles depending on how many permissions they want to grant.
+Customers can assign users different admin roles depending on how many permissions they want to grant them.

 -   **User Admin** - A User Admin can add, approve, and remove users within a tenant.

 -   **Group Admin** - A Group Admin can add or remove users from a group they administer within a tenant.